SebastianMacaluso/ClusterTrellis/README.md

 b) From github repository

 1. Clone the repository
-2. `pip install -e .` from main dir.
+2. From root dir: `pip install -e .`